-This ain’t your average ad for a girdle
+This ain’t your average ad for a girdle, but today legitimately is

 Princess Admete wanted it, Hercules laboured for it, and Hippolyta almost never took it off.
 Today’s vase story tells the tale of an ill thought out gift, Hercules charms, early woman’s liberation, and a wedding.

 A magic girdle.

 Most people would not even consider a girdle as a gift for their daughter, particularly if you are the father.
 At best, it’s creepy and a little insulting, at worst it’s a great way to let your patriarchy flag fly.
 I think Hippolyta’s father Ares could have benefited from the help of a personal shopper.